davewragg/agot-spa/README.md

   - [x] missing game timeline chart
 - [x] fix prod build - breaking on deps?
 - [x] sort direction (seems always to be desc)
-- [ ] fix loading state from url - seems to ignore criteria params
+- [x] ~~fix loading state from url - seems to ignore criteria params~~
+  - [x] fix passing of deserialised criteria from url into filter component
 - [x] fix charts display (bordered - or is it a box-shadow?)
 - [ ] update forms so they work
 - [x] move home/components out in to the world